 What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Screening for lung cancer with low dose computed tomography (LDCT) For qualified individuals, a LDCT is covered every 12 months.
-There is no coinsurance, copayment, or deductible 30% of the total cost for the Medicare-covered Eligible members are: people aged 50 - 77 years who have no signs or symptoms of lung cancer, but who have a history of tobacco smoking of at least 20 pack-years and who currently smoke or have quit smoking within the last 15 years, who receive a written order for LDCT during a lung cancer screening counseling and shared decision making visit that meets the Medicare criteria for such visits and be furnished by a physician or qualified non-physician practitioner. for the Medicare-covered counseling and shared decision making visit or for LDCT. counseling and shared decision making visit or for LDCT when using your POS benefit.
-For LDCT lung cancer screenings after the initial LDCT screening: the members must receive a written order for LDCT lung cancer screening, which may be furnished during any appropriate visit with a physician or qualified non-physician practitioner.
+Eligible members are: people aged 50 - 77 years who have no signs or symptoms of lung cancer, but who have a history of tobacco smoking of at least 20 pack-years and who currently smoke or have quit smoking within the last 15 years, who receive an order for LDCT during a lung cancer screening counseling and shared decision making visit that meets the Medicare criteria for such visits and be furnished by a physician or qualified non-physician practitioner.
+For LDCT lung cancer screening: the members must receive an order for LDCT lung cancer screening, which may be furnished during any appropriate visit with a physician or qualified non-physician practitioner.
 If a physician or qualified non-physician practitioner elects to provide a lung cancer screening counseling and shared decision making visit for subsequent lung cancer screenings with LDCT, the visit must meet the Medicare criteria for such visits.
 LDCT needs to be coordinated by your ordering provider through the imaging benefit administrator.
 See Chapter 2, Section 1 for contact information.
 This service may require prior authorization.
 See Section 2.1 of this chapter for details.
+There is no coinsurance, copayment, or deductible for the Medicare-covered counseling and shared decision making visit or for LDCT.
+30% of the total cost for the Medicare-covered counseling and shared decision making visit or for LDCT when using your POS benefit.